isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 "Well, there are some things to do with papers and so on..."

 "Papers?
 What kind of papers?"
-I can write them for you if you need them.
+If necessary, I can write them.
 Shall I write that he needs to be treated in the sanatorium?
 I've just diagnosed him, as a doctor.
 Is that all right?"

------she is a doctor.
+-----She is a doctor.

-The name tag on her chest was written "Matsuda."
+The name tag on her chest read "Matsuda."

 -----Oh, this lady is Dr. Matsuda Nami.